When I lost weight, movies were my main inspiration.

 Hoosiers on Amazon

 Hoosiers is a fantastic feel-good underdog movie, the sort of movie that incessantly whispers “Yes, you can.”
 It gives you that warm feeling at the pit of your stomach.
 It makes you feel great.
 And let’s be honest about this, it’s a lot easier to lose weight when you feel great.

 Chariots of Fire

 Probably the most inspiring aspect of Chariots of Fire is the theme.
 It’s epic, and no one will ever forget it.
-And then there’s the physical training scenes.
+And then there are the physical training scenes.
 They’re so inspiring they’ll kick you into gear and have you running up hills like Rocky in no time.

 Breaking Away is a movie about a group of friends who have just graduated from high school.
 Their lives change when one wins a bike and soon begins to win races.

 Aside from being a great movie, Breaking Away features some truly exceptional training scenes.
 When you see them you’ll definitely want to start working out.